bndtools/bnd/docs/_chapters/110-introduction.md

 What you are now reading is the manual of bnd, which is the result of a tremendous amount of work, and will be a work in progress for a long time to be.
 Though much of bnd's development was indirectly supported by the OSGi Alliance it is and always will be an open source project.
 This gave the authors the license to scratch their itches and not worry too much about documenting the nifty things they developed to scratch.
 Though the most important aspects were documented, it was sparse and not overly well organized.
 Though we always hoped someone with a gift for documenting would come along, fall in love with bnd, and write the perfect documentation, this somehow failed.
 After 16 years, we find it is time to take up this task ourselves, still praying that we will get support from bnd's surprisingly large (to some) group of users, don't hesitate.
 This is the reason this manual is a github repositories.
 Contributing is trivial, clone the bndtools/bnd.manual repo, edit the markdown text (you can even do this on the github web), save it, and create a pull request.
 Don't (always) ask what bnd can do for you, ask what you can do for bnd's users ...

-Not sure why we wrote such a long introduction, the facebook generation seems have an attention span of 5 lines, so we are probably among ourselves dear reader, congratulations on your stamina!
+If you have reached this point from the top dear reader, congratulations on your stamina!
+We hope that you come to realise this time investment pays off handsomely.